To understand paintings of the Madonna Mary, it helps to know that…

 The majestic effigies of the Virgin and Child enthroned first became widespread in the West in the 7th cent. and were drawn from Byzantine models.
 From its earlier manifestation as a refutation of Nestorianism, it remained through the Middle Ages a statement of faith, as is made clear by the inscriptions that sometimes accompany it: ‘Mater Maria Dei,’ and ‘Sancta Dei Genitrix.’

 Another early stimulus to the devotion of the Virgin was the discovery of what purported to be portraits of her, supposedly painted by St Luke.

-The growth of the cult of the Virgin was to some extent countered by the Church’s traditional hostility to women, an attitude that was very much alive among some earlier theologians and monastic institutions who used the figure of Eve, the temptress, by way of justification.
+The growth of the cult of the Virgin was to some extent countered by the Church’s guarded attitude to women, which was very much alive among some earlier theologians and monastic institutions who used the figure of Eve, the temptress, by way of justification.

 Was Mary, the Madonna, worshipped?

 It was the 12th and 13th century that saw in the West a development so extensive as to be called ‘mariolatry.’
 This was an era of religious ardour following the Crusades that reached its highest outward expression in the Gothic cathedrals of France, which were often dedicated to ‘Our Lady’ — ‘Notre Dame’, see right the statue of Mary in Notre Dame Cathedral, Paris.